 2006 saw Mühlner Motorsport entering their two brand new 997 Porsche 911 GT3 Cup cars in the Porsche Michelin Supercup, the series running in support of the European Formula 1 races and selected overseas grand prix.
 As early as only the second race of the season, at the San Marino Grand Prix at Imola, the team achieved a podium finish.
 At the end of the season, the two 997s were converted for use in the Endurance Championship on the Nürburgring Nordschleife.
 Immediate success followed with a Group H win on their debut there.
 At the first running of the 24hrs of Bahrain in December, the team were able to celebrate a further podium with a second place after having been delayed by an accident and subsequent repairs.

 Alongside their own race team activities, Mühlner look after numerous customers in the newly created M-Service division.
-Alongside two BMW silhouette racers which between races are prepared in the workshops, and the ex-Mühlner Volvo and Opel race cars, numerous Porsche drivers count to the customer base placing their faith in the parts and the know-how of Mühlner Motorsport.
+Alongside two BMW silhouette racers which between races were prepared in the workshops, and the ex-Mühlner Volvo and Opel race cars, numerous Porsche drivers count to the customer base placing their faith in the parts and the know-how of Mühlner Motorsport.

 The 2007 season started with the Dubai 24hrs.
 The Mühlner Motorsport Team ran as many as three Porsche in the German Endurance Championship and their drivers topped the points in the Porsche Cup Class for the season.
 The team also entered the Nürburging 24hrs and that in Tokachi (Japan).
 At their home race, the Spa 24hrs, which for the first time included a separate class for FIA GT3 cars, the Mühlner Motorsport Team won convincingly in the face of very strong competition.